-We hope you feel that a charge of £35 is good value compared to the hassle of going to the tip.
+We hope you feel that the charge is good value compared to the hassle of going to the tip.
 However, if you do not want to be in the scheme you will need to make your own arrangements to dispose of garden waste by either home composting it, or taking your garden rubbish to one of the household waste recycling centres.

-If I don’t want the garden waste collection service, can I put my garden waste in my general household waste bin?
+If I don’t want the garden waste collection service, can I put my garden waste in my grey bin?

 How will you know who has paid?

-Residents that have paid for the garden waste scheme will be issued with a wheeled bin with a sticker attached to the rear of the bin.
+Residents that have paid for their garden waste bin will be issued with an individual sticker which they will stick onto the rear of the bin.
 The Council will keep records of who has paid and will only be collecting bins from those homes that have paid.

 I am on benefits - do I still have to pay?
 Are there any concessions?